robertjskelton/robertjskelton.github.io/_posts/2022-05-23-ikuby-carport-install.markdown

 ![ikuby](/images/ikuby/14.jpg)
 ![ikuby](/images/ikuby/9.jpg)

 The carport comes with a lockable front, and the instructions and included parts just tell you to just secure the back to the ground.
-I wanted to be able to open both sides, so I mounted some part I found in my hardware bin to the ground, and used a carabeaner to clip and unclip the other end.
+I wanted to be able to open both sides, so I mounted some part I found in my hardware bin to the ground, and used a carabiner to clip and unclip the other end.
 This way, I can open both ends, and all sides of my carport are mounted to concrete.
 I feel pretty confident about that, plus it's next to my house which will reduce wind even more.

 ![ikuby](/images/ikuby/10.jpg)
 ![ikuby](/images/ikuby/12.jpg)